 From there his dedication drove him to become one of the youngest fully qualified guides in the country, he is now 30 years young, fit and energetic.
 With over 10 years’ experience in the African bush surrounded by big dangerous game, Mitchell is confident yet respectfully cautious when on guided safaris ensuring guest safety and enjoyment is that the forefront of his mind.

 After leaving Parks in 1989, Jim joined Rukomechi Safari Camp as the Resident Professional Guide.
 For the next three years Jim was involved at Rukomechi and with Leon Varley Safaris, guiding into Chizarira, Victoria Falls and Kazuma National Park.
 From there Jim then went onto join Natureways with Garth Thompson and John Stevens Safaris as a Freelance Guide.
-This kept Jim occupied until married life came calling Jim in 1991 and moved down with his family to the Save Valley Conservancy in 1992 for a number of years, where was involved in the day to day management of one of the conservancies comprising ranches.
+This kept Jim occupied until married life came calling Jim in 1991 and moved down with his family to the Save Valley Conservancy.

 At the beginning of 2000 Jim went back into Freelance Guiding, during which time he has worked with the following Camps and Safari operators: The Hide, Mwinilunga Safaris in Mana Pools, Goliath Safaris with Stretch Ferreira, Imvelo Safaris at Nehimba in Hwange National Park and The Amalinda Collection at Ivory Lodge.